 From all of us here at Privy we want to thank you for choosing our service.
 Below you will find a step-by-step guide on creating your first Privy campaign.

 We have also shown this entire process through screenshots, to help you visually go through and learn how to Get Started with Privy.

 Log into your Privy account.
 You can then click the New campaign button to the far right:

-Once you’ve titled your campaign you will have four distinct areas to work with within that campaign.
+Once you’ve titled your campaign you will have five distinct areas to work with within that campaign.
 Each area allows you to control different aspects of how your campaign will look and behave on your site.
 The first option that you will work with is the Form option.

 Limit one signup per email address- This limits your site visitor to one email address per entry per campaign.

 First-time signups only- first time: This allows you to exclude anyone that already exists within your Privy contacts, including those contacts you've uploaded into your Privy contacts from external sites.

 Supply limit: This allows you to end a campaign after a certain number of signups.
 Let’s say you’re giving out free hats and you only have three hundred of them.
 In that scenario you don’t want to allow four hundred people to signup.
 This validation allows you to ensure you're giving away the right amount of product.

 Once you’ve clicked on design you will see:

 If you chose a specific template type, that information will already be under your design tab.
 If you select "Build Your Own", you'll need to click to create a new display for your campaign and you will land on this screen that offers multiple template options: